ros2/ros2_documentation/source/Tutorials/Advanced/Real-Time/Real-Time-Processing-with-multiple-threads.rst

    }
    auto options = options_reader.get_options();

 Then, the Publisher and Subscribers are defined.
-Here, the Publisher publishes two messages, `topic` and `topic_rt`.
+Here, the Publisher will periodically send the two messages, `topic` and `topic_rt`.

 .. code-block:: cpp